weaveworks/scope/site/installing-scope.md

 [![](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?templateURL=https:%2F%2Fs3.amazonaws.com%2Fweaveworks-cfn-public%2Fintegrations%2Fecs-identiorca.json)

 For step by step instructions on how to configure the stack, see: [Install Weave to AWS with One-Click](https://www.weave.works/deploy-weave-aws-cloudformation-template/)

-###<a name="ecs-service">In Service Mode

 ##<a name="installing-scope-as-a-dc/os-package"></a>Installing Scope as a DC/OS Package

-Scope provides a simple live map of your application without requiring any instrumentation or coding, and can be installed as a DC/OS Package through the open Universe.
+Scope can be installed as a DC/OS Package through the open Universe.

 DC/OS is short for Datacenter Operating System, a distributed operating system using Apache Mesos as its kernel.
 The easiest way to get start with DC/OS in the public-cloud is to [deploy it on Amazon Web Services (AWS)](https://mesosphere.com/amazon/).

-How to install the Weave Scope packages on DC/OS and where it can be useful to you while developing a distributed application that targets DC/OS is described.

 For more information see, [Deploying Weave Scope on DC/OS](https://www.weave.works/guides/deploy-weave-scope-dcos/)